-The annual symposium invites educators from Consortium schools and beyond to learn about and discuss current research and best practices for courses, co-curricular engagement, and agencies.
+The annual symposium invites educators from Consortium Member-Colleges and beyond to learn about and discuss current research and best practices for courses, co-curricular engagement, and agencies.

 2016 SHECP Symposium addressed “Childhood Literacy as a Public Health and Economic Imperative.”
 Held at Atlanta Speech School, Atlanta, Georgia, the program focused on childhood development from pregnancy through the third grade.
 Speakers considered: 1) Brain development; 2) Parenting & families and their need for supportive neighborhoods, schools, labor markets, and public assistance.
 3) Cost-benefit effectiveness of public investments in early childhood education outside the home.